RishimaBorah/HL7-FHIR-R5/README.md

-# Unstructured Clinical Data to FHIR Mapping
+# Unstructured Clinical Data to a FHIR Compliant dataset

 This project aims to convert unstructured clinical data into a structured format and map it to corresponding FHIR resources.